 - Jetpack has a bad reputation for slowing down websites.

-Price: Paid plans start at just $9 per month.
+Price: Paid plans from this video hosting site start at just $9 per month.